CRISPR gene editing: Recent events

+In November 2023, the United Kingdom's Medicines and Healthcare products Regulatory Agency (MHRA) became the first in the world to approve the use of the first drug based on CRISPR gene editing, Casgevy, to treat sickle-cell anemia and beta thalassemia.
+Casgevy, or exagamglogene autotemcel, directly acts on the genes of the stem cells inside the patient's bones, having them produce healthy red blood cells.
+This treatment thus avoids the need for regular, costly blood transfusions.

+On 2 December 2023, the Kingdom of Bahrain's National Health Regulatory Authority (NHRA) became the second in the world to approve the use of Casgevy, to treat sickle-cell anemia and beta thalassemia.

+In December 2023, the FDA approved the first gene therapy in the US to treat patients with Sickle Cell Disease (SCD).
+The FDA approved two milestone treatments, Casgevy and Lyfgenia, representing the first cell-based gene therapies for the treatment of SCD.

+On 16 February 2025, the Kingdom of Bahrain's announced the successful completion of treatment with Casgevy for the world's first sickle cell disease patient outside of the United States at the Royal Medical Services- Bahrain Oncology Center, located at King Hamad University Hospital (KHUH), and was congratulated by the World Health Organisation's Director General, Tedros Adhanom Ghebreyesus for the successful administration of the treatment.

 Genome engineering

-CRISPR-Cas9 genome editing is carried out with a Type II CRISPR system.
-When utilized for genome editing, this system includes a ribonucleoprotein (RNP), consisting of Cas9, crRNA, and tracrRNA, along with an optional DNA repair template.
+CRISPR-Cas9 genome editing uses a Type II CRISPR system.
+This system includes a ribonucleoprotein (RNP), consisting of Cas9, crRNA, and tracrRNA, along with an optional DNA repair template.

 Major components

-CRISPR-Cas9 often employs plasmids, that code for the RNP components, to transfect the target cells, or the RNP is assembled before addition to the cells via nucleofection.
+CRISPR-Cas9 often employs plasmids that code for the RNP components to transfect the target cells, or the RNP is assembled before addition to the cells via nucleofection.
 The main components of this plasmid are displayed in the image and listed in the table.
 The crRNA is uniquely designed for each application, as this is the sequence that Cas9 uses to identify and directly bind to specific sequences within the host cell's DNA.
 The crRNA must bind only where editing is desired.
 The repair template is also uniquely designed for each application, as it must complement to some degree the DNA sequences on either side of the cut and also contain whatever sequence is desired for insertion into the host genome.

 Multiple crRNAs and the tracrRNA can be packaged together to form a single-guide RNA (sgRNA).
 This sgRNA can be included alongside the gene that codes for the Cas9 protein and made into a plasmid in order to be transfected into cells.
 Many online tools are available to aid in designing effective sgRNA sequences.